badimala218/Assignment-10/README.md

 Sticky navigation should be on the right side of the page, but may move when window shrinks, but stays on the page.
 Back To the Top button appears in bottom-right corner when scrolling down.
 ##### Contact US
 On the contact page, jQuery UI source examples were used for widget implementation.
+There seems to be issues with matching versions of jQuery and jQuery UI.
+If the jQuery version is increased to match jQuery UI, the select box has odd behavior, but there are no exceptions.
+If the jQuery UI version is decreased to match the jQuery version, it says checkboxradio() is not a function.
+Therefore, I kept it at this version so the select box appears.

 #### File information
 jQuery plugins are located in js and js/alt folders.